logo

 homer2 background

 One thing to keep in mind is that this program was designed with regulatory elements in mind.
-It is meant to work with collections of sequences that are ~50 to 500 bp in length comprised of ~5000 to 500,000 total sequences (although it can work in other scenarios too).
+It is meant to work with collections of sequences that are ~50 to 500 bp in length comprised of ~5000 to 500,000 total sequences.
+Although it can work in other scenarios too, it's behavior and performance may start to falter.

 Homer2 background